Culture of New Zealand: Cultural history

-Pākehā (New Zealand European) culture
+New Zealand European culture

 Pākehā culture (usually synonymous with New Zealand European culture) derives mainly from that of the European (mostly British) settlers who colonised New Zealand in the 19th century.
+Europeans migrated to New Zealand in increasing numbers from 1855.
+The Treaty of Waitangi in 1840 formed the basis of the establishment of British rule in New Zealand.
+New Zealand became partly self-governing in 1852 with the establishment of its own Parliament.
+There was conflict between Māori and European settlers especially between 1863 and 1864 which resulted in land being confiscated from the defeated tribes.

 Until about the 1950s many Pākehā saw themselves as British people, and retained strong cultural ties to "Mother England".
 Yet there was a common perception that people born in New Zealand were likely to be physically stronger and more adaptable than people in Britain.
 The largely rural life in early New Zealand led to the image of New Zealanders being rugged, industrious problem solvers.
 Another distinctive trait of Pākehā culture has been the egalitarian tradition, as opposed to the British class system.
 Within Pākehā culture there are also sub-cultures derived from Irish, Italian and other European groups, as well as various non-ethnic subcultures.

 One of the goals of Pākehā anti-racist groups of the 1980s was to enable Pākehā to see their own culture as such, rather than thinking what they did was normal and what other people did was 'ethnic' and strange.
 Some argue that belief in the 'absence' of culture in New Zealand is a symptom of white privilege, allowing members of a dominant group to see their culture as 'normal' or 'default', rather than as a specific position of relative advantage.

 From the 1980s Pākehā began to further explore their distinctive traditions and to argue that New Zealanders had a culture which was neither Māori nor British.
 There was an interest in "Kiwiana"—items from New Zealand's heritage that are seen as representing iconic Kiwi elements, such as the pōhutukawa (New Zealand Christmas tree), pāua-shell ash-tray, Buzzy Bee, Pineapple Lumps, gumboots and jandals.